refinedev/refine/documentation/docs/api-reference/antd/hooks/list/useSimpleList.md

 React.Dispatch<React.SetStateAction<number>> | undefined;
 ```

-A function to set the current page index state.
+`setCurrent` is a function to set the current page index state.
 If pagination is disabled, it will be `undefined`.

 ### `pageSize`

-Current page size state.
+`pageSize` is the current page size state.
 If pagination is disabled, it will be `undefined`.

 ### `setPageSize`